wsummerhill/wsummerhill.github.io/_posts/2022-10-07-DLL-sideloading.md

 ![image](https://user-images.githubusercontent.com/35749735/195198423-f5e76979-65ec-480b-a4c3-a2e032149e81.png)

-### Choosing an EXE and DLL to side-load
+### Choosing an EXE and DLL to sideload
 There are various methods we can use to find a legitimate EXE and DLL which it loads from disk.
-A public repository and great resource called [Hijack Libs](https://hijacklibs.net/) can easily be used to search for known EXEs and DLLs that could be used for DLL side-loading or DLL hijacking.
-We could use this application to filter on specific vendors of types of DLL hijacks such as side-loading.
+A public repository and great resource called [Hijack Libs](https://hijacklibs.net/) can easily be used to search for known EXEs and DLLs that could be used for DLL sideloading or DLL hijacking.
+We could use this application to filter on specific vendors of types of DLL hijacks such as sideloading.

 ![hijack libs example](https://user-images.githubusercontent.com/35749735/192627446-8402c80e-af7d-4433-97ef-40b4965e3eea.png)